6 HIV-associated infections

 Yes.
-Tuberculosis is very common in people with HIV infection, and is often the first indication of illness in a person who is HIV positive.
-All patients with HIV infection are at an increased risk of developing tuberculosis because of their suppressed immune system.
-In HIV-positive people, new primary TB infection progresses to tuberculosis in 30% of cases, while an additional 10% per year will develop tuberculosis disease due to reactivation of an old latent TB infection.
+Tuberculosis is very common in people living with HIV, and is often the first indication of illness in a person who is living with HIV.
+All people living with HIV are at an increased risk of developing tuberculosis because of their suppressed immune system.
+In people living with HIV, new primary TB infection progresses to tuberculosis in 30% of cases, while an additional 10% per year will develop tuberculosis due to reactivation of latent TB infection.
 This contrasts with HIV-negative people who only have a small risk of developing tuberculosis in their lifetime.
-HIV has therefore changed the natural history of tuberculosis, making it the most common HIV-associated infection in South Africa.
+HIV has therefore changed the natural history of tuberculosis, making it the most common HIV-associated disease in South Africa.

-Tuberculosis is very common in HIV-positive people and is the most common HIV-associated infection in South Africa.
+Tuberculosis is very common in people living with HIV and is the most common HIV-associated disease in South Africa.

-6-36 How many adults with tuberculosis also have HIV infection?
+6-36 How many adults with tuberculosis are also living with HIV ?

-In South Africa over 50% of adults with tuberculosis are also HIV positive.
+In South Africa over 50% of adults with tuberculosis are also living with HIV.
 It is therefore essential to screen for HIV in all patients presenting with tuberculosis.

-6-37 Why is tuberculosis so common in patients with HIV infection?
+6-37 Why is tuberculosis so common in people living with HIV?

-HIV-positive patients have damaged immune systems which are not able to control the TB infection.
-Tuberculosis in HIV-positive people may be due to either:
+People living with HIV have damaged immune systems which are not able to control the TB infection.
+Tuberculosis in people living with HIV may be due to either:

 - Reactivation of a latent TB infection, which has been under control for many years.
 Often the original TB infection occurred during childhood.
 With weakening of the immune system by HIV infection the old TB infection starts to spread, resulting in tuberculosis.